Advanced Graphics Layer

 Object memory is 4096 bytes total, comprising of an array of 512 elements, 8 bytes in size.
 Each consecutive 8 bytes corresponds to an object.
 Objects are rendered in order of the array, later elements will overlap.
 The renderer will stop drawing when it receives an address of 0.

-XPOS 0 XXXX XXXX XXXX XXXX X position of the sprite
+XPOS 0 2 bytes X position of the sprite

-YPOS 2 YYYY YYYY YYYY YYYY Y position of the sprite
+YPOS 2 2 bytes Y position of the sprite

 |||| ||||